fuzzypixelz/AOC2022/README.md

 - It was interesting how the second question reduces to the first.
 - I may have overdone it with the types.
 - Still relatively easy.

+## Day 3

+- I wrote much less code today.
+- I was surprised to see that the difference between the first and second questions is nothing more than the difference between _splitting_ rucksacks in half and _chunking_ rucksacks into groups of three.
+- Why did F# remove Character Range Matches?